GalvanizeDataScience/spark-install/setup_aws.md

 ## Part 2: Verify your AWS account

 - Log into the [Amazon EC2 Console](https://console.aws.amazon.com/ec2) and click on the "Launch an Instance" button.
 If you are taken to **Step 1: Choose an Amazon Machine Image (AMI)** then your account is verified and ready to go.
-If not, please follow any additional verification steps and reach out to your instructors on Slack (or by e-mail) for assistance if needed.
+If not, please follow any additional verification steps indicated.

 ## Part 3: Notify Instructors